sberkun/gitlet-skeleton-improvements/README.md

-### Replacing variadic function with single arg functions, and adding concat
+### Replaced variadic functions with single arg functions, and added concat

 The liberal use of variadic functions is a plague upon society, and also can by confusing for students who have never seen them before.
-In order to remedy this, all the variadic functions are now nice single arg functions, and the `concat` function has been added for when students need to write or hash multiple things together.
+In order to remedy this, many of the old variadic functions are now nice single arg functions, and the `concat` function has been added for when students need to write or hash multiple things together.

 Note that this helps reduce an entire class of errors that I've seen students run into: putting the wrong type into variadic `Object...` functions, such as putting a Commit into sha1.
 The whole point of a type system is to eliminate this kind of error, so it's unfortunate that they were variadic in the first place.